-Do you ever wonder if the Bible can teach you how to stop binge eating on your own?
+Do you ever wonder if the Bible can teach you how to stop binge eating?
 These truths and tips from the scriptures will give you the inspiration, power, and motivation to live a life full of freedom and good health!

 My pastor sat across his desk from me.
 The outside light behind him blinded my eyes as I heard his words.
 My heart was pierced.
 Deflated, it fell like a rock into the pit of my stomach.